Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Base Cost: 10

+##### 2. Weapons, General
+#### -=[ Weapon Focus: (Weapon) ]=-
+You've trained yourself specifically with a single type of weapon.
+Choose one of the weapons from the Equipment chapter (such as Wakizashi, or Shuriken).
+You have +1 Accuracy and +1 to your damage bonus when using that weapon to make an attack, per rank.
+Weapon focus cannot be applied to defensive rolls, nor to any other use that have no assocaited stamina cost.
+You may take this ability for different weapons, counting as a different ability (with a separate cost, number of ranks, etc.) each time.
+Any attack which benefits from your Weapon Focus has its Stamina cost increased by 3 per rank; you may choose to use less than your full ranks of Weapon Focus on a given attack if you wish.

+- Base Cost: 6
+- Scale: 2
+- Limit: (DEX-30) /30, max 3

+#### -=[ Blunt: Stun ]=-
+Your attacks stagger an opponent, club them upside the head, knock the wind out of them, or otherwise keeping them from recovering.
+Your blunt weapon attacks gain Stun 1 per rank, or increase their existing Stun by 1 per rank.

+- Base Cost: 5
+- Scale: 2
+- Limit: STR /20, max 5

+#### -=[ Piercing: Penetrate ]=-
+Your piercing weapons ignore half of the Damage Reduction (DR) any enemy might have.

+- Base Cost: 20
+- Requires: 40 STR

+#### -=[ Slashing: Perfect Cut ]=-
+Normally, when partial defense applies you would deal 20% of your attack's damage per point you hit by.
+With this ability you do 25% per point you hit by, up to full damage if you hit by 4 points.

+- Base Cost: 20
+- Requires: 40 DEX

 ##### 2. Weapons, Melee
 #### -=[ Ambidextrous ]=-
 You've trained yourself to use your off-hand just as well as your dominant one, or you really are naturally ambidextrous.
 Each rank reduces the Accuracy penalty for the Dual Wield Attack action (see below) and derivatives of it such as Centipede Strike by 1, and each even rank (2 and 4) gives you a +1 bonus to parries using those weapons while dual-wielding, though it follows the normal rules for using two weapons (using the lower of the two weapon's Accuracy).